cat ruiz kigerl

 NEW HALEM TALES

-Cat Ruiz Kigerl is the author of three poetry books: Beach Notes, TwoNewfs Publishing, 2020, At the Town Café, Goldfish Press, 2016 and Stirring up the Water, Salt Publishing Ltd, 2008.
-She is completing a fourth poetry manuscript, Glimpses, due out in 2021.
+Cat Ruiz Kigerl was born in Seattle.
+She is the author of three poetry books: Beach Notes, TwoNewfs Publishing, 2020, At the Town Café, Goldfish Press, 2016 and Stirring up the Water, Salt Publishing Ltd, 2008.
+She is completing a fourth poetry manuscript, Glimpses, due out in 2022.
 She has published poetry in many journals including The Jung Institute of Los Angeles’ Psychological Perspectives.

-Also a fiction writer, she is a contributing author to New Halem Tales, TwoNewfs Publishing, 2012, and has completed a fiction novel trilogy titled, Terracotta set in Italy and the UK, for which she is also writing a screenplay.
+As a fiction writer, she is a contributing author to New Halem Tales, TwoNewfs Publishing, 2012, and is completing two fiction novels: The Adventures of the Parking Lot Prophet, based upon a character introduced in New Halem Tales, and Terracotta, a novel set in Europe and the UK.

 ‘The Healing Power of Nature